torvalds/linux/Documentation/admin-guide/wimax/wimax.rst

    The WiMAX stack is designed to provide for common WiMAX control services to current and future WiMAX devices from any vendor.

-   Because currently there is only one and we don't know what would be the common services, the APIs it currently provides are very minimal.
+   Because currently there is only one and we don't kyesw what would be the common services, the APIs it currently provides are very minimal.
    However, it is done in such a way that it is easily extensible to accommodate future requirements.